Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 The installation program is carefully instructed to never overwrite existing user data files, and I can't imagine any reason for this failing.
 Your data is

 neither overwritten nor deleted.
-If somebody can't see them is usually because the data is in another folder (not excluding the low probability that the
+If somebody can't see them it's usually because the data is in another folder (not excluding the low probability that the

 user inadvertently deleted them beforehand).

-Let's see now what to do.
+Let's see what to do now.
 Just after finishing the installation of My Mineral Collection Catalog, the app will be executed with administrator

-rights, since this is required by Windows for the install program to work.
+rights, since this is required by Windows for the installation program to work.
 If MMCC had been running until now as a limited user, your data

-files were moved by Windows to a different folder (usually C:\Users\...), an operation that is known as virtualization.
+files were moved by Windows to a different folder (typically C:\Users\...), an operation that is known as virtualization.
 I suggest you close the

 program and open it again as usual, the installer aside.